-Tables 1 through 6 are based on historical dimensions and are presented without additional calculations.
+Tables 2 through 5 are based on historical dimensions and are presented without additional calculations.

 I.B.
 History.
-The report of the ASME/AWWA committee was approved in 1951, and the first edition of this standard, designated AWWA C207-52T, was published under the title "Tentative Standard Specifications For Steel Pipe Flanges" in 1952.
+The report of the ASME/AWWA committee was approved in 1951, and the first edition of this standard, designated AWWA C207-52T, was published under the title "Tentative Standard Specifications for Steel Pipe Flanges" in 1952.
 That edition covered diameters from 6 in. to 48 in.
 (150 mm to 1,200 mm) and pressures through 150 psi (1,034 kPa).
 In 1954, a committee composed of Taylor Forge, Armco, Bethlehem, and consulting engineers revised the existing standard to include diameters through 96 in.
 (2,400 mm) and pressures to 275 psi (1,896 kPa).
-This revision was published under designation AWWA C207-55,

-Standard Specifications/Standard For Steel Pipe Flanges.
+This revision was published under designation AWWA C207-55, Standard Specifications/Standard for Steel Pipe Flanges.
 The standard was further revised and the next edition published in 1978 as ANSI/AWWA C207, Steel Pipe Flanges For Waterworks Service-Sizes 4 In.
 Through 144 In.
-The next edition, designated C207 with the same title, was published in 1986 and revised the maximum test pressure to 125 percent of the flange rating, added segmentation of flanges, blind flanges, class E ring flanges, class F ring and hub flanges, and tolerances for flange draft or layback.
-This previous edition was approved by the AWWA Board of Directors on June 17, 2001.
-This edition was approved on Jan.
+The next edition, designated C207 with the same title, was published in 1986 and revised the maximum test pressure to 125 percent of the flange rating, added segmentation of flanges, blind flanges, Class E ring flanges, Class F ring and hub flanges, and tolerances for flange draft or layback.
+Subsequent editions were approved by the AWWA Board of Directors on June 17, 2001, and Jan.
 21, 2007.